Fisher Matrix Preloaded -- Fisher4Cast: Fisher4Cast and its Applications

 Two interesting features are immediately apparent.
 First, the peak in the FoM landscape, or ``FoM hotspot'' occurs for a survey with measurements of $H(z)$ at $z=1.5$ and $d_A(z)$ at $z=0.6$, while a ridge of moderately good values of the FoM (relative to the average) emerges along the line corresponding to $H(z=0.2)$ for measurements of $d_A$ and redshifts larger than 1.6.
 Secondly these two regions of higher Figure of Merit are separated by a ``cold valley'' of lower FoM values.
-This is of particular interest given the optimisation of current and future Baryon Acoustic Oscillation (BAO) surveys \cite{bruceipso, design,correct_detf, huterer, bao_comparison}.
+This is of particular interest given the optimisation of current and future Baryon Acoustic Oscillation (BAO) surveys \cite{bruceipso, design,correct_detf, huterer, rassat_bao}.
 Future BAO surveys will measure the radial and tangential oscillation scale (see \cite{BAOChapter} for a recent review of BAO in cosmology), producing measurements of $d_A$ and $H$ at the same redshifts, i.e. along the diagonal line in this plot.
 For $z$ roughly between $0.5$ and $3$, this line intersects regions of relatively high FoM.
-This landscape is explained by the geometric interplay between the size and orientation of the degeneracy directions between the $H(z)$ and $d_A(z)$ ellipses, as is illustrated in detail in Appendix~\ref{landapp}.
+This landscape is explained by the geometric interplay between the size and orientation of the degeneracy directions between the $H(z)$ and $d_A(z)$ ellipses.
+This interplay is clearly evident in Figure~(\ref{fig:vary_H}) where we show the two degenerate ellipses (red solid lines for $H$ and black dashed lines for $d_A$) and the combined ellipse for a series where we keep the $d_A$ bin fixed at $z=0.6$ while varying $H$ in the redshift range $0.1<z<5$.
+This moves the perspective of the figure along a line in the landscape that intersects the peak at an $H$ bin of $z=1.5$.
+The combined ellipses have colours that correspond to the FoM in Figure~(\ref{fig:vary_H_da_grid_topview}), the highest value of the DETF FoM ($\sim 0.08$) coloured in red, and the lowest ($\sim0$) coloured in dark blue.
+One can see a distinct rotation of the degeneracy direction for $H$ as the redshift changes.
+This anti-clockwise direction rotation is most pronounced at low redshift from $z=0.1$ to $z=1.0$ after which it becomes more subtle and stops rotating completely at higher redshifts.
+It is this rapid initial rotation of the $H$ degeneracy direction and the narrowing of the width of the $d_A$ degeneracy direction, at $H(z=1.44)$, which accounts for the peak of the FoM forming and being observed.